 Brown recommends ombre blonde highlights to all of her darker and deeper-haired girls.
 She notes, “especially if looking for a subtle change without altering the state of their shiny hair.
 Going blonde can totally change the texture of your hair.”

 “Personally, light brown hair with highlights and lowlights like this is pretty low-maintenance,” she adds.
 “On average women with natural color like this don’t need a touch-up for about 10-12 weeks.
-So if you’re on a budget this is a great way to transition into an added dimension without spending a ton of money.”
+So if you’re on a budget, this is a great way to transition into an added dimension without spending a ton of money.”

 Wavy Hair with Champagne Blonde Highlights

 This wavy hair is a timeless ash bronde balayage with blonde highlights and darker roots.
-It was created by stylist Chandra Porter of Tempe, AZ.

 These balayage highlights are for natural brunettes who want low-maintenance upkeep.
 The initial appointment will be a bit longer and more pricey but it will pay off in the long run.
 You’ll easily go 6+ months without needing to get your pieces lightened again.